ambernettech/chefdk-fundamentals/scene_06.md

 21
 -

-This default suite will execute the run list containing: The setup cookbook's default recipe.
+This default suite will execute the run list containing: The workstation cookbook's default recipe.

 -
 22